 What would you rate yourself on a scale of 1-10 as an investor?
 We have given some indicators to help you assess your investment quotient –

 - Assessment of your knowledge – How much do you know about investments?
-Are you some one comfortable dealing with shares, mutual funds and comparing products and selecting the better ones for your financial needs?
+Are you someone comfortable dealing with shares, mutual funds and comparing products, and selecting the better ones for your financial needs?
 If you are someone who can manage your investments on your own and keep yourself updated in this topic, you do not need any assistance.
-But if you are someone overwhelmed by financial instruments, calculations of returns and taxes and would be constantly paranoid about how an investment that you bought would do, then you should use the services of financial planners or investment adviser.
-If you are able to assess yourself realistically and take necessary steps, you are a good investor.
+But if you are someone overwhelmed by financial instruments, calculations of returns, and taxes and would be constantly paranoid about how an investment that you bought would do, then you should use the services of financial planners or investment advisers.
+If you are able to assess yourself realistically and take the necessary steps, you are a good investor.

 - Make a financial Plan and Review it Regularly – You are a good investor if you have made a financial plan, execute the financial plan and review it regularly.
 Just making a financial plan is not enough.

 - Plan of Action during an emergency – What will you do in case of an emergency which requires finance –

 - – Withdraw from your PPF prematurely or take loan